joomla/user-interface-text/A-Z.md

 Use numbered steps instead of bullet points to guide a user through a process.
 You don't need a lead-in line and you can use links and downloads (with appropriate markup) in steps.
 Each step ends in a full stop because each step should be a complete sentence.

-#### Capitalisation
-DON'T USE BLOCK CAPITALS FOR LARGE AMOUNTS OF TEXT AS IT'S QUITE HARD TO READ.

-Lower case is preferable but use capitalisation for:
-* Menu items and Labels - Do not capitalise joining words and words of three characters or less such as and, to, for.

 #### Check in, Check out
 Check-in is hyphenated when it’s a noun eg  I was early for check-in Check in is two words when it's a verb eg I walked up to the counter to check in